 Recently, a friend asked about fixing an Excel spreadsheet where the subscriber name was in 1 column.
 He wanted the name separated so he could send a personalized mailing.
 This is not the first time this question has arisen.
 The key to solving this problem is to parse or split the data using the Text to Columns feature.

-Excel allows you to sort you sheet by lots of ways.
+Excel allows you to sort your columns and rows by lots of ways.
 One less obvious way is to sort items by color.
 This is handy if you apply a background color to a cell or different font color.
 This tutorial explains how to do the sort.
+You can also filter by color.

 Earlier this month, I got a request from a manager in town asking if I could randomly select 150 people from a membership list.
 No darts allowed.
 I think the purpose was to do a survey, but maybe it was to select contest winners.
 It turns out that Microsoft Excel has a random number generator which was the key to my solution.